 - Twitter will help you to keep your clients updated about the latest news regarding your company.
 We believe that posting occasionally, just showing that your profile is not abandoned is more than enough unless you already have a strong following.

 - Instagram is similar to Facebook where clients want to be entertained.
 Strive to keep them engaged and wowed.
+Strive to keep them engaged and wowed by posting consistently every day during the hours when your audience is most active.

 - Google My Business is important because if you are able to generate good reviews on your profile, you will rank better for organic and location-based searches for your services.